Talking Therapy that helps reconnect you back to yourself and others

 If you are the parent of a university student, perhaps struggling to adjust to your child leaving home, and feel that you would benefit from therapy sessions yourself, I would be more than happy to support you.

-Please note: I am unable to support two or more members of the same family as there would be a conflict of interest.
+Please note: I am unable to support two or more members of the same family at the same time as there would be a conflict of interest.

 These are mainly, but not exclusive to ….